blasvicco/CFem2DHeat/README.md

 Please refer to the next [link](http://www-opale.inrialpes.fr/Aerochina/info/en/html-version/gid_16.html) section "Executing an external program" for further information.

 ### Numerical process
-First we need to understand what we are modeling here.
+We need to understand first what we are modeling here.
 The form of the equations system for 2D linear steady state field problems can be given by the following general form of the Helmholtz equation:

 ![picture](http://what-when-how.com/wp-content/uploads/2012/06/tmp5896281.png)